Pilot (Faking It): Plot

 We then see Liam come up to Karma who is eating lunch.
-She tells him and that she and Amy broke it off and he says he hopes it wasn't because of yesterday.
+She tells him and that she and Amy broke it off and he says he hopes it was not because of yesterday.
 She says they were just different people and runs of to find her and apologize.
 She finds her at the top of a building and they make up.
 Amy agrees to go to the homecoming assembly and also agrees to continue the lesbian ruse.

 We then see Lauren finishing up her speech for why she should be voted for just as Amy and Karma come in.
 Before they can say anything she makes a point of telling everyone they are faking being lesbians and that she heard them talking about it.
 To keep up the lie Amy grabs Karma and passionately kisses her.
 The school launches into cheer and they pull apart.
 Karma says "Way to sell it!" and winks before running off.
 Amy just remains in her place with a shocked expression that might hint she enjoyed the kiss.